Wine, Beer, and Spirits Laws and Regulations

 - Explore distribution and sale of alcohol beverages

-This course is offered every other year, in the spring semester of even numbered years.
+This course is offered every year in the spring semester.

 Just click here to get started.
 Transcript submission is not required through the Lifelong Education program.